Paranormal Activity: The Ghost Dimension: Plot

 Ryan and Emily call a priest named Father Todd, whom Leila attacks.
-Ryan researches the cult, and realizes the coven killed a family in Nevada, related to a boy named Hunter (in Paranormal Activity 4), who was born on June 6, 2005 (the sixth day of the sixth month in the sixth year of the new century), the same day as Leila.
+Ryan researches the cult, and realizes the coven killed a family in Nevada, (Note: As depicted in Paranormal Activity 4 (2012).) related to a boy named Hunter, who was born on June 6, 2005 (the sixth day of the sixth month in the sixth year of the new century), the same day as Leila.
 One of the tapes also shows Hunter in 1992, despite the fact that he had not been born until 2005.
 Leila's blood is needed to finish Tobi's transformation into a physical being.
 One night, Leila opens a doorway to another time and location.
 Ryan and Emily flee with her to a hotel.

 Father Todd attempts to cleanse the house but is dragged away by Tobi.
 Ryan traps the demon in a white sheet soaked with Holy Water and finishes the prayer.
 Leila returns to normal.
 However, Skylar vomits blood all over Mike and the blood burns him, killing them both.
 Ryan is impaled by the demon while running away with Emily.
 Leila sprints into the "portal" in her room with Emily following; she arrives at Kristi and Katie's mother's house in 1992, where she finds a young Katie, and confronts the "human" version of Tobi.
 Emily is killed and Leila and "Tobi" walk off as the camera cuts.

+Alternate ending

 In an alternate ending, the extermination of the demon was successful.
 Four months later, Emily, Ryan, and Leila have moved into a new house.
 While Leila is playing outside, she is seen hand-in-hand with young Katie and Kristi.
 While celebrating Leila's birthday party, Emily is revealed to be pregnant.
 Leila blows out the candles on her cake, wishing for a baby brother.
 Emily states they do not know the sex of their baby yet, and the film ends.